SC-Networks/evalanche-soap-api-connector/docs/report.md

 ): ResourceInformation
 ```

-Attaches an object to an existing report object
+Attach an object to an existing report object

 ```